lizmat/articles/p6c-ending.md

 This means that any updates to the *651* distributions still in the "p6c" ecosystem, will *not* be noticed anymore in the live Raku ecosystem.
 To alert the authors / current maintainers of these distributions, *202* issues were generated, listing the distributions affected.

 Now, one week later, many authors responded to the issue they found in one of their repositories.
-The reactios were generally positive to this effort.
+The reactions were generally positive to this effort.
 Some of the authors took this notice as an opportunity to update their distribution to the "fez" ecosystem.
 Kudos to these authors:

 - YellowApple for [GLFW](https://raku.land/zef:YellowApple/GLFW)
 - Itsuki Toyota for: